 – Possible neck rash

-A wetsuit where the entrance is through small hole in the chest area.
+A wetsuit where the entrance is through a small hole in the chest area.
 A chest-Zip wetsuit, or sometimes called the Front-Zip wetsuit is commonly used on cold water surf due to the design that allows minimal water to slip inside the wetsuit.
 The only drawback might be an unusual way of entering.
 I think if you are already like a monkey-man and love to surf – you are a stretchy enough so that you would not find that as a problem.

 + Flexible, and oneness of the wetsuit due to fewer panels